unitedoperations/UnitedOperationsFramework/docs/missions/end-conditions.md

 - Custom Variables
   * Array of variables which are checked for true status (true vs false).

-### Tertiary End-Conditions

-These are dependent conditions which require a primary end-condition to operate.

 - Require Extraction
   * A **percentage**/**ratio** of alive members for **a specific faction** to total alive players of that faction must move to a certain **marker**.
   * Require extraction for one team at a time.